Rohit-beep-droid/stock-analysis/README.md

 # Stock-Analysis
-A simple application that will try to predict prices of various stocks based on current data, trend, and pre-trained machine learning algorithm (FaceBook Prophet) and visualize it as a graph using Ploty.
+A simple application that will try to predict prices of various stocks based on current data, trend, and pre-trained machine learning algorithm (FaceBook Prophet) and visualize it as a graph using Plotly.

 ## Demo